zio/zio-quill/CASSANDRA.md

 There is no much offered by the driver to extend the Query Builder, e.g. add a missing CQL feature.

-**Phantom (v2.1.3)**
+**Phantom (v2.3.1)**

 You could extend Phantom by extending the DSL to add new features, and the process is very simple, as phantom relies on composition through implicit augmentation.
-Natively supporting new types is also simple to achieve through primitives.
+Natively supporting new types is also simple to achieve through primitives, using `Primitive.derive[NewType, OldType](oldToNewFn)(newToOldFn)`.
+Such an example is possible through:

 **Quill**